waltermyersiii/waltermyersiii.GITHUB.IO/README.md

 My name is Walter Myers!
 I have no conflict.
-Conflict on main branch.